realplatanopapi/mariopabon.com/_drafts/python-for-javascript-developers.md

 ## Types

 Python's type system is a lot like JavaScript's; it's there, but it's not as strict as in other languages like Java or C#.

-Practically speaking, variables have types, but you don't have to declare the types of your variables like you would in a statically typed language such as Java.
+Practically speaking, variables
+have types, but you don't have to declare the types of your variables like you would in a statically typed language such as Java.

-That being said, here's a quick overview of Python's built in data types:
+Here's a quick overview of Python's built in data types:

 ### [Numbers](https://docs.python.org/3/library/stdtypes.html#numeric-types-int-float-complex)